The complete guide to the purchase order process

 In some smaller businesses, orders can be placed and recorded on scraps of paper, which might work fine for their internal processes, but isn’t the kind of solid and substantial evidence needed for a financial audit.

-Using purchase orders demonstrates a healthy flow of orders and income or sensibly-managed expenditure and is an excellent way to prove to auditors, banks and tax agencies that your business is doing things the right way.
+Using purchase orders demonstrates a healthy flow of orders and income or sensibly-managed expenditure and is probably the best way to prove to auditors, banks and tax agencies that your business is doing things the right way.

 Once a purchase order has been sent and accepted by the supplier, it acts as a legally binding contract between the two parties, so if a dispute arises and there is any question of payment or goods/services being withheld, the contract between them is clear.
 Anyone acting as arbitrator or mediator between parties in dispute has a document detailing exactly what has been agreed, and it should be easy to come to an agreement.

-Like any business process, there are always ways in which the purchase order process could be sped up or made more efficient – and the best way to do that is through business process automation.
+Like any business process, there are always ways in which the purchase order process could be sped up or made more efficient.
+In my experience, the best way to do that is through business process automation.

 During the purchase of goods and services, companies can generate a lot of paperwork, including: